Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 You can customize your client libray in two ways:

+- Add convenience APIs.

+**Learn more**: The [autorest.csharp README](https://github.com/Azure/autorest.csharp#setup) has great samples showing how to add convenience APIs in the generated code.
+Explore this further as you design APIs for your own service.

 - Customizations can be done as a transform in `autorest.md`. e.g.

 ```yaml